How It Works

 Can anyone invest?

-To participate in current Strumenti offerings, you must be an “accredited investor” under SEC guidelines.
+To participate in current Strumenti offerings, patron-investors must be a “accredited investors” under SEC guidelines.
 You will need to provide documentation as part of the registration process.
 In addition, minimum and maximum investment amounts may apply for each offering and be listed in the offering details.
-Typically, the minimum investment will be $10,000.
+Typically, the minimum contribution will be $10,000.

 What if the instrument is damaged?